PlaidWeb/publ-site/content/faq.md

 Again, this decision isn't set in stone.

-### Why didn't you use PHP/Haskell/Go/Ruby/...?
+### Why didn't you use PHP/Haskell/Go/Ruby/Rust/...?

 I tend to dislike PHP for many reasons, both with the language itself and with its ecosystem.
-While I wouldn't go so far as to say that PHP-the-language is irredeemably bad, there are some pretty fundamental problems with its security model that make it somewhat undesirable.
+While I wouldn't go so far as to say that PHP-the-language is irredeemably bad, there are some
+[pretty fundamental problems with its security model](246) that make it somewhat undesirable.
 Also, setting up a flexible request routing mechanism is way too varied and error-prone with PHP, and I haven't found any PHP templating systems I'm happy with.